fantasycalendar/FoundryVTT-Sequencer/DOCS.md

 These methods can be called on any `.then` functions, effects, sounds, and macros.

-### Wait Until Finished
+# Async

 `.async()` or `.async(true)`

-Calling this method will cause the section to finish its execution before starting the next section.
+Calling this method will cause the internal logic of the section to finish its execution before starting the next section.
+If you have repetitions within your effect, each effect will finish playing before the next one starts playing.

 You can also pass `true` to it for greater readability, but simply calling it will do.

+### Wait Until Finished

 `.waitUntilFinished()` or `.waitUntilFinished(true)`

 Calling this method will cause the section to finish running before starting the next section.

-**Note:** This differs from async in the sense that it will wait for *every* part of the effects or sounds to finish playing (including all of its repetitions, durations, delays, etc).
+**Note:** This differs from `.async()` in the sense that it will not cause the internal logic to be waited upon, but the entire section  (including all of its repetitions, durations, delays, etc).

 You can also pass `true` to it for greater readability, but simply calling it will do.